Element-Zero

 Culinary Design

-The peak came when I contributed to the launch of Santa Monica’s Colapasta, a restaurant concept that would eventually be franchised.
-Ranging from concept art to marketing strategy, visual communication, and interior design and development.
+Designing for projects that involve self-expression and forms of creativity has always been intriguing.
+As a result, I naturally became entangled with popular clubs and restaurants.
+The peak came when I contributed to the launch of Santa Monica’s Colapasta, a culinary project ranging from concept to marketing strategy, visual communication, and interior design and development.
 The whole pie.

 The Creative Process